Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - inchoate: only recently or partly formed, or not completely developed or clear.
 - recondite: not known about by many people and difficult to understand.
 - surmise: to guess something, without having much or any proof.
+- unequivocal: total, or expressed in a clear and certain way.
+- proliferates: to increase a lot and suddenly in number.
+- credulity: willingness to believe that something is real or true, esp. when this is unlikely.
+- idiosyncrasy: a strange/unusual habit, way of behaving, or feature that someone or something has.
+- lacuna: an absent part, esp. in a book or other piece of writing.
+- soporific: causing sleep or making a person want to sleep. (can be used for purple gas, but no...)
+- chaff(ed): to be or become annoyed or lose patience, often because of rules or limits.
+- incorrigible: (person/behavior) bad and impossible to change/improve.
+- inundate: to give someone so much work or so many things that they can't deal with it all.
+(Definition 2: to flood an area with water.)
+- affectation: behavior/speech that's not sincere.
+- indubitable: that cannot be doubted.
+-